 14 F St., NW

-This self-described “quaint, sometimes boisterous” pub near Union Station has served pints and an extensive selection of whiskeys for 40 years.
-St. Patrick’s Day brings thirsty crowds looking for a good time.
+This self-described “quaint, sometimes boisterous” pub near Union Station has served pints and an extensive selection of whiskeys for over four decades.
+Patrick’s Day brings thirsty crowds looking for a good time.

 Mattie and Eddie’s